Excel Match: How To Master ItJune 9, 2019 2021-09-13 12:58

-In brief summary, the Excel MATCH function looks for a given criteria in a selected range (vertically or horizontally) and returns the row or column number (within that range) where it appears.
-The range can be sorted in descending, any or ascending order depending on what match type is used.
+In summary, the MATCH function in Excel is used for given criteria in a selected range (vertically or horizontally) and returns the row or column number (within that range) where it appears.
+The range can be sorted in descending or ascending order depending on what match type is used.

-Useful for finding a row reference of an item you are searching for, this can then be used to further incorporate into another function.
-The MATCH function works very well with other function such as IF, VLOOKUP and INDEX, that latter of which we’ll cover in another article and look at how they work together.
+It is highly useful for finding a row reference of an item you are searching for.
+This can also be used to further incorporate into another function.
+The MATCH function in Excel works very well with other functions such as IF, VLOOKUP, and INDEX, the latter of which we will cover in another article and look at how they work together.

-As per Excel, it defines this part of the syntax as “the value you use to find the value you want in the array, a number, text, or any logical value, or a reference to one of these.”.
-This is where you instruct the function to find criteria you define, it must appear in the array and either be in in an ascending, descending or non-sorted order.
+As per Excel, it defines this part of the syntax as “the value you use to find the value you want in the array, a number, text, or any logical value, or a reference to one of these.”
+This is where you instruct the function to find criteria you define, it must appear in the array and either be in an ascending, descending, or non-sorted order.

-As per Excel, it defines this as “a contiguous range of cells containing possible lookup values, an array of values, or a reference to an array.”.
-Basically, this is the range you select with your criteria possibly appearing somewhere within.
+As per Excel, it defines this as “a contiguous range of cells containing possible lookup values, an array of values, or a reference to an array.”
+Basically, it comes out to be a range that you select with your criteria possibly appearing somewhere within.

 As per Excel, it defines this as “a number 1, 0, or -1 indicating which value to return.”.